ChuufMaster/COS214_Prac5/README.md

 - [ ] Code should be clean and well formatted.
 - [ ] Use the Prettier extension for code formatting (use the hotkey `alt+shift+f` to quickly format your code)
-- [ ] In the videos down below is explained how to use if statements as gaurd clauses to make code readable
+- [ ] In the videos down below is explained how to use if statements as guard clauses to make code readable
   - [ ] E.g. test if anything you are using is null at the top of the method then after the if statement the code you want to run should be outside of the if statement and not in an else statement

 ### Naming Conventions